fonCki/md5/README.md

 Each technique lives in its own folder and exposes a tiny CLI (run.sh).
 The top-level Makefile runs all techniques and a verifier.

-> TL;DR: each technique’s run.sh must write two files t1.bin and t2.bin plus a manifest.json into its out/ folder.
-Then make verify recomputes hashes and prints a small table.

 ---

 ## Why a manifest.json if filenames are constant?